DevPro1993/Google-Clone/README.md

 ## Description

 A clone of the world's most popular search engine.
-Typing into the search bar and pressing enter pulls up the search results.
+Type into the search bar and pressing enter to pull up the search results.

 ## Getting Started